hrap1919/qbc/README.md

-# qbclient
+# qbc - qBittorrent Bash Client
 A simple qBittorrent remote command-line client based on the bash, curl and jq binaries for a Linux-compatible environment (including Cygwin and Termux).
 It uses the last WebUI API https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)

 The file bin/qbcient is a bash-script which invokes a bash-subshell after an authorization to the server.
 Usage:

-qbclient [(-k | -c CERTFILE)] [-l USERNAME] [-p PASSWORD] URL [BASH_OPT1] [BASH_OPT2] ...
+qbc [(-k | -c CERTFILE)] [-l USERNAME] [-p PASSWORD] URL [BASH_OPT1] [BASH_OPT2] ...

 The option -k implies an insecure https connection.
 The option -c is for pointing the self-signed cerificate of qBittorrent Web UI.
 The default value for USERNAME is "admin".
 If PASSWORD parameter is set to "-" then the password will be asked from stdin.
 The expected value for URL is either "http://host[:port]", or "https://host[:port]".

 In the invoked subshell a number of bash functions are defined which realize a client functionality (see the function description below).
-All these functions can be called through the qbclient options in the bash syntax, for example:
+All these functions can be called through the qbc options in the bash syntax, for example:

-qbclient -p 'adminadmin' http://localhost:8080 -c "qbprefedit -s web_ui_max_auth_fail_count 10"
+qbc -p 'adminadmin' http://localhost:8080 -c "qbprefedit -s web_ui_max_auth_fail_count 10"

-It is very convenient to use the qbclient installed on the qBittorrent server itself via an ssh- or mosh-access.
+It is very convenient to use the qbc installed on the qBittorrent server itself via an ssh- or mosh-access.
 Then to add a torrent file remotely one can use a stdin redirection of ssh-command:

-ssh user@host qbclient -p "'adminadmin'" "'http://localhost:8080'" -c "'qbadd -f -'" <filename.torrent
+ssh user@host qbc -p "'adminadmin'" "'http://localhost:8080'" -c "'qbadd -f -'" <filename.torrent

-(or) cat filename.torrent | ssh user@host qbclient -p "'adminadmin'" "'http://localhost:8080'" -c "'qbadd -f -'"
+(or) cat filename.torrent | ssh user@host qbc -p "'adminadmin'" "'http://localhost:8080'" -c "'qbadd -f -'"

 Any bug reports, improvements, forks, alternative shell function systems are welcome.